Darwin Core conceptual model

 1.1 Purpose (non-normative)

 The Darwin Core Conceptual Model (DwC-CM) provides a high‑level framework that shows how Darwin Core (DwC) classes relate to one another in typical biodiversity information workflows.
-Darwin Core formally defines a set of terms grouped by classes; DwC‑CM clarifies the nature of those classes and the relationships among them so implementers can make consistent, interoperable design choices across different technologies.
+Darwin Core formally defines a set of terms grouped by classes; DwC‑CM clarifies the conceptual meaning of those classes and the relationships among them so implementers can make consistent, interoperable design choices across different technologies.

 The DwC‑CM does not prescribe an ontology of formal predicates for the relationships between classes.
 Instead, it uses natural‑language labels to convey semantic intent.